Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: A parametric view of two-step non-local methods for single-image denoising

-Solving (\ref{risksolve1}) directly is difficult due to the aggregation step via operator $\pi^{-1}$ in (\ref{nonlocal}).
-Therefore, a (suboptimal) greedy approach is used and aims at minimizing the risk at the individual patch group level, as originally proposed in \cite{nlridge}.
-This allows the problem to be decomposed into $N$ simpler independent subproblems:
+Solving \eqref{risksolve1} directly is difficult due to the intractability of the aggregation operator $\pi^{-1}$ in \eqref{nonlocal}.
+Therefore, a suboptimal greedy approach is used and aims at minimizing the risk at the individual patch group level, as originally proposed in \cite{nlridge}.
+This allows one to decompose the problem into $N$ simpler independent subproblems:

-where $Y_i = \pi(y)_i$ and $X_i = \pi(x)_i$ are the $i^{th}$ noisy and noise-free similarity matrices, respectively, and where $\| \cdot \|_F$ denotes the Frobenius norm.
-For the underlying parameterized functions of \cite{BM3D}, \cite{nlbayes} and \cite{nlridge} (see Fig. \ref{bm}), problem (\ref{risklocal1}) has a closed-form solution in the case of additive white Gaussian noise as shown by \cite{nlridge}.
+where $Y_i = \pi(y)_i$ and $X_i = \pi(x)_i$ are the $i^{th}$ noisy and noise-free blocks of similar patches, respectively, and $\| \cdot \|_F$ denotes the Frobenius norm.
+The problem \eqref{risklocal1} has a closed-form solution in the case of additive white Gaussian noise as demonstrated in \cite{nlridge} for the underlying parameterized functions of \cite{BM3D, nlbayes, nlridge} illustrated in Fig. \ref{bm}.